-Lawyers can assist clients to understand their rights and obligations on the breakdown of a marriage.
+Lawyers can assist clients in understanding their rights and obligations on the breakdown of a marriage.
 It is advisable for each spouse to speak to a lawyer upon separation.
-Generally speaking, there is an equal division of the assets and debts that the Parties accumulated during marriage.
+Generally speaking, there is an equal division of the assets and debts that the parties accumulated during their marriage.
 Parties are free to agree to something other than an equal division but should not do so without first getting legal advice.

 My husband/wife/partner won’t let me see our child.
 What can I do?

 It is a child’s right to have access to both parents.
-If a parent is denying access, under Newfoundland family law an application can be made asking a Court to order access to the child.
+If a parent denies access, under Newfoundland and Labrador family law, an application can be made asking a court to order access to the child.
 You should contact a lawyer for more information.

 I am getting married and my fiancé wants me to sign a pre-nuptial agreement.
 What are the benefits?

 Despite the controversy surrounding pre-nuptial agreements, people getting married who arrange for these documents are not “expecting to get divorced.”
-In fact, there are many uses for a pre-nuptial agreement!
-It can protect a spouse from incurring all of the debt in the event that he or she becomes widowed, and it can actually minimize divorce costs should it come to that.
-Speak with a lawyer to learn more about how valuable this document really is.
+In fact, there are many uses for a prenuptial agreement!
+It can protect a spouse from incurring all of the debt in the event that he or she becomes widowed and it can actually minimize divorce costs should it come to that.
+Speak with one of the lawyers of Gittens & Associates to learn more about how valuable this document really is.